The Great Alpine Road

 Travel onwards to Mount Buffalo National Park and its unique rock formations.
 Stretch your legs on a gentle walk to waterfalls, granite formations and lookouts with views of the Australian Alps, or head out on horseback or two wheels.
 Rock climbers will be in their element at the summit of Mount Buffalo, also popular for cross-country or downhill skiing in winter.

 This leg ends at Bright, a beautiful town on the Ovens River, filled with grand deciduous trees that are simply stunning in autumn.
-Mark the first stage of your drive with a memorable meal at Simone's, one of Victoria's most celebrated restaurants.
+Mark the first stage of your drive with a memorable meal and a gin flight at Reed and Co craft distillery and bar-restaurant.

 Golden Heritage Drive